 How is the seminar conducted?

-- The seminar is held in English (instructions, presentations and final paper) and you will work in teams.
+- The seminar is held in English (instructions, presentations, and final paper) with some elements (data) in German.

 - To most effectively provide guidance to students, the maximum number of participants is limited to 15.

-- We are planning five meeting sessions for this seminar (see schedule below or LSF).
-Please note that attendance at all sessions is mandatory.
+- We are planning three mandatory and three voluntary meeting sessions for this seminar (see schedule below or LSF).

 - Per examination guidelines, your attendance at the kick-off session makes your participation in the seminar binding.